 24 of 30

-Dwarf fothergilla, Fothergilla gardenia, grows happily in full sun to full shade in USDA Zones 5–8.
+Dwarf fothergilla, Fothergilla gardenia, grows happily in full sun to full shade.
 It's known for its fluffy white flowers in spring and its fall leaf colors.Continue to 25 of 30 below.

 25 of 30

-You can attract hummingbirds with buckeye, Aesculus pavia, also known as firecracker plant.
-It will grow in full sun or part shade in USDA Zones 5–9.
-It will grow as a shrub or a tree.
+You can attract hummingbirds with buckeye, Aesculus pavia, also known as the firecracker plant.
+It will grow in full sun or partial shade and can be maintained as a shrub or a tree.

 26 of 30